Engaging Asia 2017: The Role of Congress in Managing U.S. Alliances

 Congresswoman Ann Wagner (R-MO)Founding Co-chair, Congressional Caucus on ASEAN

 Former Ambassador of Pakistan to the United States;

 Senior Fellow and Director, South and Central Asia, Hudson Institute

 Deputy Representative, Taipei Economic and Cultural Representative Office in the United States (TECRO)

 Senior Vice President for Research, The National Bureau of Asian Research

-This is event is made possible in part by the generous support of the Henry M. Jackson Foundation, Chevron, and the Korea Foundation.
+This event was made possible in part by the generous support of the Henry M. Jackson Foundation, Chevron, Japan-United States Friendship Commission, and Korea Foundation.